Open Source · MIT License

 Every route in your Rails app is automatically discovered and documented.
 HTTP methods, paths, constraints, and route names—all mapped instantly.

-GET / POST / PUT / DELETE Route Params Constraints
+GET / POST / PUT / DELETE Route Params Auto Parameter Detection

 📊